Vision Plans and Medical Insurance Plans

 We must follow rules that are set by our contract with your insurance company.

-Even if your eye exam is billed to your medical insurance, you may still use your vision plan benefits to purchase eyeglasses or contact lenses that same or a later date.
+Even if your eye exam is billed to your medical insurance, you may still use your vision plan benefits to purchase eyeglasses or contact lenses that same day or on a later date.

 We are happy to answer any questions that you may have about your insurance coverage.
 You may also want to consult with your insurance company, vision plan, or human resources department.
-Be mindful that until the doctor evaluates you, there is no way of absolutely determining which coverage will apply.
+Be mindful that until the doctor evaluates you, there is no way of absolutely determining which coverage is applicable.